-Letter from the President of Saint Mary's University, Dr. Robert Summerby-Murray
+A message from the President and Vice-Chancellor of Saint Mary's University, Robert Summerby-Murray

 Welcome to the latest edition of Maroon + White, your online connection to Saint Mary’s University and to our alumni family around the world.